MLB cancels 93 more games, gap narrows in bargaining

 AP Baseball Writer

-NEW YORK (AP) — Baseball Commissioner Rob Manfred canceled 93 more games Wednesday, appearing to close the remaining chance to play a full 162-game schedule and threatening locked out players with loss of salary and service time.
+NEW YORK (AP) — Baseball Commissioner Rob Manfred canceled 93 more games Wednesday, appearing to cut off the chance to play a full 162-game schedule and threatening locked out players with loss of salary and service time.

+As the sides narrowed many economic differences to a small margin, they became bogged down over management’s attempt to gain an international amateur draft.
+Talks on that narrow topic were to continue Wednesday night.

 “Because of the logistical realities of the calendar, another two series are being removed from the schedule, meaning that opening day is postponed until April 14,” Manfred said.

+Given how close the sides are on economic issues, a breakdown over an international draft was both puzzling and stunning.
+But following years of simmering distrust that have heated to a boil, it also was predictable.

+”There’s a lot going on in the world right now where you can certainly look out of touch,” Arizona Diamondbacks president CEO Derrick Hall said during a news conference.
+“I’m saddened by all this, saddened by everything.”

-The union’s latest counteroffer was hand delivered by chief negotiator Bruce Meyer to MLB’s office after he walked three blocks through a wintry mix from union headquarters.
+The union’s latest counteroffer was hand delivered by chief negotiator Bruce Meyer to MLB’s office shortly before 2 p.m. after he walked three blocks through a wintry mix from union headquarters.

-“The owners’ decision to cancel additional games is completely unnecessary,” the union said in a statement.
+“The owners’ decision to cancel additional games is completely unnecessary,” it said in a statement.
 “After making a set of comprehensive proposals to the league earlier this afternoon and being told substantive responses were forthcoming, players have yet to hear back.”

+Manfred had set a Tuesday deadline for a deal to preserve a 162-game schedule, and staff had started planning for opening day on April 6/7, back from the original March 31.
+The deadline was extended it to 2 p.m.
+Wednesday and then to 6 p.m.

+MLB said it would not make a new counteroffer to players unless the union first chose one of three options:

 “In a last-ditch effort to preserve a 162-game season, this week we have made good-faith proposals that address the specific concerns voiced by the MLBPA and would have allowed the players to return to the field immediately,” Manfred said.
 “The clubs went to extraordinary lengths to meet the substantial demands of the MLBPA.
 On the key economic issues that have posed stumbling blocks, the clubs proposed ways to bridge gaps to preserve a full schedule.
 Regrettably, after our second late-night bargaining session in a week, we remain without a deal.”

-Opening day was to have been March 31 but has been wiped out by baseball’s ninth work stoppage, its first since 1995.
+While Manfred did not use the word “canceled,” he left the apppearance 162 games no longer could be played due to baseball’s ninth work stoppage, its first since 1995.

+“We were talking these last few days about taking those first two series and finding a way to get them back in the schedule,” Hall said.
+“From what I’m hearing now, these four series are out.”

-If April 14 games are canceled and players do not receive credit for service time in the eventual settlement, free-agent eligibility would be pushed back for many players, including Shohei Ohtani from 2023 to 2024, Pete Alonso from 2024 to 2025, Jake Cronenworth from 2025 to 2026 and Jonathan India from 2026 to 2027.
+If games are canceled on April 14 and players do not receive credit for service time in the eventual settlement, free-agent eligibility would be pushed back for many players, including Shohei Ohtani from 2023 to 2024, Pete Alonso from 2024 to 2025, Jake Cronenworth from 2025 to 2026 and Jonathan India from 2026 to 2027.

+If cancellations go through April 15, the stoppage would spill onto the 75th anniversary of Jackie Robinson breaking the major league color barrier.

 Players dropped their threshold for the luxury tax to $232 million this year, with increases to $235 million in 2023, $240 million in 2024 and $245 million in 2025 and $250 million in 2026.